uspgamedev/luasteam/docs/friends.rst

 .. function:: friends.getFriendPersonaName(steam_id)

     :param steam_id: The Steam ID of the other user.
-    :returns: The current users persona name.
+    :returns: (`string`) The current users persona name.
 Returns an empty string (""), or "[unknown]" if the Steam ID is invalid or not known to the caller.
     :SteamWorks: `GetFriendPersonaName <https://partner.steamgames.com/doc/api/ISteamFriends#GetFriendPersonaName>`_

     Gets the specified user's persona (display) name.